vectorgrp/sil-kit-adapters-veipc/demos/README.md

 ## Basic Echo Demo

-First launch the echo device server, which will listen for incoming socket connections:
+First launch the echo server, which will listen for incoming socket connections:

 ```
-./bin/sil-kit-demo-veipc-echo-device --endianness little_endian
+./bin/sil-kit-demo-veipc-echo-server --endianness little_endian
 [Info] Using little_endian for header size
 [Info] Server listening on 0.0.0.0:6666
 ```

 > The server always binds to `0.0.0.0:6666`.
 This is hardcoded and cannot be changed via command line.

-Then, launch the adapter in a separate terminal, which connects to the registry (to connect to other participants) and to the echo device to transmit data:
+Then, launch the adapter in a separate terminal, which connects to the registry (to connect to other participants) and to the echo server to transmit data:

 ```
 ./bin/sil-kit-adapter-veipc localhost:6666,toSocket,fromSocket --endianness little_endian